socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13B-components and props.md

             }

 [VO]
-If I want to, I can take all of the lines that make up the header and put them in their own component.
-I can put this new function in its own file and import it, but for now I'm just going to write it up above, like this.
 It's just another arrow function, like the App component and like the App component it also has a name that begins with a capital letter.
 It's a pretty important style guideline to follow -- always start your React components with capital letters.

 I'm calling it Header, and it's going to have a return expression, and in there I'll just paste everything the header element and everything inside of it.